What to say to someone who self harms

 Opening up about self-harm takes a lot of courage.
 If someone tells you they have been self-harming or are experiencing urges to self-harm, it means that they trust you.
 However, it’s also likely that they are feeling anxious.
 They may be worried about how you will react, what you might say, or what you might think of them.
 Despite this, telling you is a positive step.

-Self-harm can be difficult to understand if you do not have your own lived experience.
+Learning more about self-harm and why people self-harm can help.
 Some people use self-harm as a coping mechanism.
-A coping mechanism is something your mind does to help manage stress.
-It can be really difficult to stop using a coping mechanism if you don’t have an alternative to replace it with.
+A coping mechanism is a pattern of thoughts or behaviours that a person uses to manage stress.
+It can be really difficult to stop using a coping mechanism if you don’t have an alternative yet.
 This is why it can be challenging to resist urges to self-harm, even when you want to.
-The best thing you can do for a person who opens up to you about self-harm is to listen and offer to help them find support.

 Samaritans has a list of tips that can help you be an active listener during especially difficult conversations.
-All you have to remember is SHUSH:
+A helpful way of bringing these to mind is by remembering the word SHUSH:

 • Show you care